PickleJesus123/Steamworks.NET-matchmaking-lobbies-example/README.md

 # Steamworks.NET---Lobbies-Example
 Steamworks matchmaking in Unity.
-You REQUIRE Steamworks.net for this to work.
+You REQUIRE Steamworks.net (available here - rlabrecque/Steamworks.NET) for this to work.

 This is intended to be a BAREBONES implementation of Steamworks.NET, for developers to expand on.